 When Jelena was pregnant with their child, local doctors informed them she probably wouldn’t survive giving birth.
 Vaso was devastated.

 After recovering in Vienna, they returned to Paraćin.
-To celebrate their triumphant return, Vaso’s mother in law organized a huge celebration.
-She made many regional delicacies for this feast, but the main attraction became a special cake she created in honor of her son in law.
+To celebrate their triumphant return, Vaso’s mother-in-law organized a huge celebration.
+She made many regional delicacies, but the main attraction became a special cake she created in honor of her son-in-law.

 And that's how we got today’s chocolate orange cake.

 I drew inspiration from two sources for today's Vaso's Torte:

 1. The Big National Cookbook: A classic Yugoslavian cookbook, "The Big National Cookbook" (Veliki narodni kuhar) is a great collection of Yugoslav recipes.
 I own the 6th edition published in 1984, as a collaboration between National book, Belgrade (Narodna knjiga Beograd) and Youth book, Ljubljana (Mladinska knjiga, Ljubljana).
 The recipe for Vasina Torta is on page 398.